HACCP Documentation: The Retention Rules UK Inspectors Apply

 Common Documentation Mistakes That Trigger Enforcement

+The most damaging mistake is blank records — having a beautiful system printed out but pages left unfilled.
 Inconsistent entries raise red flags too.
 If your fridge temperature log shows exactly 3°C every single day for six months, inspectors will suspect you're writing in numbers without actually checking.
-Real temperature logs show slight variations.
-Similarly, signatures that look identical and are clearly done with the same pen on the same day suggest batch completion rather than daily monitoring.

 Failing to record corrective actions is another frequent problem.
-Your monitoring picked up that the probe thermometer was reading incorrectly — excellent.
-But what did you do about it?
-Did you recalibrate it?
-Replace it?
-Re-check the foods you'd tested with it?
+If your monitoring picked up that the probe thermometer was reading incorrectly — what did you do about it?
 Without this information, the record is incomplete.
+Finally, keeping records in poor condition — stained, torn, or illegible — undermines their value.

 Digital Versus Paper Record Systems